alex-clinton/cv-project-webpage/index.md

 ## Aprroach 2 - Supervised domain adaptation
-For this approach, our motivation is that the features of unseen handwriting might have substantially different statistics from those of the data that the model have been trained on.
-This can be seen as a supervised domain adaptation where we seek to mitigate the statistical gap between seen and unseen data.
-We consider one of the most popular domain adaptation method: tuning the norm layers of the network [3], see figure below.
-After tuning, the model is native to the features of the handwriting of the target user.
+For this approach, our motivation is that the features of unseen handwriting might have substantially different statistical properties from those of the data that the model has been trained on.
+This can be seen as a supervised domain adaptation task where we seek to mitigate the statistical gap between seen and unseen data.
+We consider one of the most popular domain adaptation methods: tuning the norm layers of the network [3], see figure below.
+After tuning, the model is adapted to the features of the handwriting of the target user.

 <div class="container">
 <img src="assets/images/supervised_domain_adaptation.png" width="400px"/>
 <figcaption> LayerNorm-tuning.
 Figure is from [3].</figcaption>
 </div>

-In this experiments, we try to tune different norm layers of the TrOCR model.
-From Table 3, tuning all norm layers of the model produces the best performance, compared to just tuning the norm layers in the decoder.
-However, the overall effect of this approach is insignificant.
+In these experiments, we try to tune different norm layers of the TrOCR model.
+As seen in Table 3, tuning all norm layers of the model produces the best performance, compared to just tuning the norm layers in the decoder.
+However, the overall effect of this approach is relatively limited.

 <div class="container">
     <table class="center" style="width: 70%; flex: 1;">